Renée Sans Souci

 Renée Sans Souci (born Suzette Sans Souci) is an Indigenous educator, artist, and activist born in Lincoln, Nebraska in 1962.
-Sans Souci is a member of the Omaha Tribe of Nebraska.
-She is the co-leader of the Niskíthe Prayer Camp, located in Lincoln, NE.
+Sans Souci is a citizen of the Omaha Tribe of Nebraska.

+She is the co-leader of the Niskíthe Prayer Camp, located in Lincoln, Nebraska.
 Sans Souci is also known for work as an advocate for the Missing and Murdered Indigenous Women (MMIW) movement, an Omaha spiritual practitioner, and a cultural consultant.

 Early life

-Renée Sans Souci was born in Lincoln, NE in 1962 to two members of the American Indian Movement.
+Renée Sans Souci was born in Lincoln, Nebraska, in 1962 to two members of the American Indian Movement.
 Her Omaha (UMÓⁿHOⁿ) name is Sacred Horsewomen.
 Sans Souci and her family lived in Montana for nearly a year.
 In 1970, the Sans Souci family moved back to Lincoln.
-In 1980, Renée and her family moved north to Macy, NE, located on the Omaha Reservation.
+In 1980, Renée and her family moved north to Macy, Nebraska, located on the Omaha Reservation.
 There, Sans Souci became familiar with Native spiritual and medicinal practices.
 In 1985, she began a journey on a spiritual path when her father became ill, and a Lakota medicine man traveled to the Omaha Reservation to treat him.